hyurl/alar/README.md

 export default class User {
     constructor(private name?: string) {}

-    // any method that will potentially be called remotely should be async. async getName() {
+    // Any method that will potentially be called remotely should be async. async getName() {
         return this.name;
     }

-    // static method getInstance is used to create the singleton instance. static getInstance() {
+    // Static method getInstance() is used to create the singleton instance. static getInstance() {
         return new this("Mr. Handsome");
     }